Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT HONDURAS IS ACTUALLY LIKE

-H onduras has the second largest coral reef system in the world, and most Americans who end up living on the Bay Islands have no idea until someone mentions it over a beer.
-The Mesoamerican Barrier Reef runs right along Honduras's Caribbean coast, which is part of why Roatan and Utila became serious expat destinations long before the mainland caught on.
-The deeper surprise, though, is the territorial tax system: if your income comes from outside Honduras, the Honduran government does not tax it.
-For Americans with remote income, freelance contracts, or retirement distributions, that is not a minor footnote.
+M ost Americans living on the Bay Islands have no idea Honduras holds the second largest coral reef system on earth until somebody mentions it over a beer.
+The Mesoamerican Barrier Reef runs directly along the Caribbean coast, which is part of why Roatán and Utila became serious expat destinations long before the mainland registered.
+The deeper surprise is fiscal: the territorial tax system means income originating outside Honduras goes untaxed by the Honduran government, which is no minor footnote for anyone with remote income, freelance contracts, or retirement distributions.

-The cost of living rewards people who go in with realistic expectations.
-A decent furnished apartment in Tegucigalpa or San Pedro Sula runs $400 to $700 a month; on Roatan, you will pay more for the view and the expat-facing amenities, often $700 to $1,200.
-A sit-down meal at a local comedor costs under $4.
-Healthcare is where the calculus gets complicated.
-Public hospitals are genuinely underfunded and crowded, and the score reflects that.
-Private clinics in the major cities are affordable by US standards and staffed by competent doctors, but if something serious happens and you are outside a major urban center, the infrastructure to handle it may not exist.
-Americans moving to Honduras without international health coverage are making a bet most seasoned expats would not make.
-SafetyWing is what most American nomads here use for the first year, around $45 a month, while they figure out whether a local private plan makes sense for their situation.
+Costs reward realistic expectations.
+A decent furnished apartment in Tegucigalpa or San Pedro Sula runs $400 to $700 monthly, while Roatán charges more for the view and expat-facing amenities at $700 to $1,200.
+A local comedor meal costs under $4.
+Healthcare complicates the calculation.
+Public hospitals are genuinely underfunded and crowded, and the score reflects it.
+Private clinics in major cities stay affordable by US standards with competent doctors, though if something serious happens outside a major urban center the infrastructure to handle it may simply not exist.
+Arriving without international health coverage is a bet most seasoned expats would decline, so SafetyWing, roughly $45 a month, is the usual opening move while people determine whether a local private plan suits their situation.

-What Americans moving to Honduras notice first is that the English proficiency is surprisingly strong, particularly in Roatan and among educated urban professionals, which cushions the landing.
-What catches people off guard is the inequality you see in front of you every day.
-The Gini coefficient is high, and it is visible, not just in statistics.
-Gated communities sit minutes from neighborhoods with no reliable water.
-That contrast is not something you stop noticing, and for some people it becomes the reason they leave.
-What makes others stay is the pace, the cost, and a social life that forms quickly in expat-dense areas where everyone is figuring things out at the same time.
-The Honduras expat community in Roatan in particular is well-networked and has been around long enough that the early-adopter chaos has settled into something resembling infrastructure.
+English proficiency surprises people, running unexpectedly strong particularly on Roatán and among educated urban professionals, which cushions the landing considerably.
+What catches Americans off guard is the inequality visible in front of them daily.
+The Gini coefficient runs high and shows itself rather than merely appearing in statistics, with gated communities sitting minutes from neighborhoods lacking reliable water.
+That contrast never stops registering, and for some people it becomes the reason they leave.
+What keeps others is the pace, the cost, and a social life forming quickly across expat-dense areas where everyone is figuring things out simultaneously.
+The Roatán community in particular is well-networked and has existed long enough that early-adopter chaos settled into something resembling infrastructure.

-In the first weeks, get a local SIM from Claro or Tigo, which are widely available and cheap.
-Open a local bank account as early as you can because foreign cards draw fees constantly and ATM availability outside cities is patchy.
-Most Americans pick up a Wise account before they leave home since it works at local ATMs and makes bill payments and transfers manageable while your banking situation sorts itself out.
-Register with the Instituto Nacional de Migración before your 90 days expire if you plan to stay longer, and start gathering documents early because processing times stretch unpredictably.
-Spend a month on the mainland before committing to the islands, or vice versa.
-The two Hondurases are genuinely different countries in terms of cost, culture, and daily texture, and the one you think you want is not always the one that fits your actual life.
+Get a SIM from Claro or Tigo, both widely available and cheap.
+Open a local bank account as early as possible, since foreign cards draw fees constantly and ATM availability outside cities runs patchy, with a Wise account arranged beforehand covering local ATMs and making bill payments and transfers manageable while banking sorts itself out.
+Register with the Instituto Nacional de Migración before your 90 days expire if staying longer, and start gathering documents early because processing times stretch unpredictably.
+And spend a month on the mainland before committing to the islands, or the reverse.
+The two Hondurases are genuinely different countries in cost, culture, and daily texture, and the one you think you want is not always the one fitting your actual life.

 COST OF LIVING SNAPSHOT